ioam/svn-history/topographica-win/create_installer/README.txt

     deletes the script itself.)

 (4) Delete the doc/ subdirectory and replace it with one where the
-    documentation has been compiled (I copy it over from a linux version, but you could complile the php files on Windows, good luck with that).
-The doc directory should be cleaned up before it is copied in (i.e. take it from a distribution-ready copy of Topographica on linux).
+    documentation has been compiled (I copy doc/ over from the equivalent linux release, downloaded from sf.net, but you could complile the php files on Windows, good luck with that).

 (6) I use 'Inno Setup 5', an open-source installation package creator
     (see http://www.jrsoftware.org/isinfo.php).
-    Move topographica.iss to anywhere outside the topographica directory, then open it from the new location, adjust the paths marked *** to match those on your system, and finally choose 'compile' from the 'build' menu.
-You should get a setup.exe file in a newly created 'Output' directory at the same level as topographica.iss.
+    Move topographica.iss to anywhere outside the topographica directory, then open it from the new location, and follow the instructions at the top of the file.